Boeing Starliner Calypso: History

 In September 2014 Boeing was one of two companies selected by NASA to develop crewed spacecraft to ferry astronauts to the International Space Station, the other being SpaceX.
 Boeing planned to construct three Starliner spacecraft.
 The spacecraft's ability to be reused up to ten times with a six-month turnaround time between flights meant three spacecraft would be enough to satisfy the needs of the Commercial Crew Program.

 Spacecraft 3 launched for the first time on Boe-OFT, the first orbital flight of Starliner, on 20 December 2019.
 The uncrewed spacecraft was scheduled to dock with the ISS the following day.
 However, due to software errors causing the spacecraft's Mission Elapsed Timer (MET) to be off by 11 hours, the spacecraft performed an "off-nominal orbital insertion burn" that prevented the spacecraft from being able to rendezvous and dock with the ISS during the flight.
 Instead, the spacecraft remained in orbit for two days, performing as many tests as possible without the ISS rendezvous, and landed at White Sands Missile Range, New Mexico on 22 December 2019.

 Upon landing, it was announced that the spacecraft would be reflown on Starliner-1, the first operational flight of Starliner to the ISS.
 After the announcement, NASA astronaut Sunita Williams, commander of Starliner-1, named the spacecraft Calypso after Jacques-Yves Cousteau's oceanography vessel, RV Calypso.
-Calypso is currently the only Starliner spacecraft to be given an official name.
+Calypso is the only Starliner spacecraft to be given an official name.
 Although Calypso was initially scheduled to return to space on Starliner-1, Boeing announced in March 2020 that they would refly the Orbital Flight Test as OFT-2, which rearranged the spacecraft assignments for subsequent missions.
-Calypso will return to space on Boe-CFT, the first crewed test flight of Starliner.
+Calypso returned to space on Boe-CFT, the first crewed test flight of Starliner.
 Following the spacecraft's second flight it is unclear when Boeing or NASA will fly the spacecraft again.
-Boeing is currently contracted to fly five operational missions to the ISS under the Commercial Crew Program following Starliner-1, so Calypso will likely see space for a third time on a later crew rotation flight.
+Boeing is contracted to fly five operational missions to the ISS under the Commercial Crew Program following Starliner-1, so Calypso will likely see space for a third time on a later crew rotation flight.

-As of November 2022, Boeing and NASA aim to conduct the crewed test flight in April 2023.
+The launch window for the crewed test flight was scheduled to open on 7 May 2024.
+An overactive oxygen valve on the Centaur upper stage of the Atlas V rocket led to the launch being delayed by one day.

+The flight was scheduled for liftoff at 2:34 UTC on 7 May 2024, but was scrubbed about two hours before liftoff due to an oxygen valve problem on the United Launch Alliance's (ULA) Atlas V. After the initial scrub, the launch was repeatedly delayed due to a helium leak in the Starliner service module.

+The second launch attempt was on 1 June at 16:25 UTC, but was scrubbed 3 minutes, 50 seconds before liftoff when the ground launch sequencer computer registered a loss of redundancy due to a faulty power supply.
+The third launch attempt on 5 June at 14:52 UTC was successful.